SovereignCloudStack/standards/Standards/scs-XXXX-vN-Availability-Zones-Standard.md

 ## Standard

-If Compute Availability Zone are used, they MUST be in different fire zones.
+If Compute Availability Zones are used, they MUST be in different fire zones.
 Availabilty Zones for Storage SHOULD be setup, if there is no storage backend used that can span over different fire zones and automatically replicate the data.
 Otherwise a single Availabilty Zone for Storage SHOULD be configured.